 Plantar fasciitis is inflammation of the plantar fascia.
 By nature, the plantar fascia evenly distributes stress on the foot.
 Too much stress can cause minor tears and inflammation.
 Common causes of plantar fasciitis are:

 - Tight calf muscles

 A sharp burning pain the most common symptom of plantar fasciitis.
 Pain is usually worse (1) in the mornings (2) after sitting down for a prolonged period of time and (3) after exercise.

-Orthopaedic Institute of Central Jersey (OIOCJ) specialists diagnose and treat plantar fasciitis.
-OIOCJ specialists are fellowship trained and board-certified.
+Orthopaedic Institute of Central Jersey (OICJ) specialists diagnose and treat plantar fasciitis.
+OICJ specialists are fellowship trained and board-certified.
 A thorough physical examination is used to accurately diagnose plantar fasciitis.
 After a diagnosis is made, a customized treatment plan is created.